What do people write about?

 Urban Mobility Expert, Huseyn Abdullayev (Transport for Baku) believes that Islam Safarli Street has the potential to be as attractive as Nizami Street, the most popular street in Baku Downtown.
 Wide streets and beautiful European architecture of Islam Safarli Street underperforms its role in the city’s life.
 He lambasts utilization of Islam Safarli Street as parking lot as “it is simply shameful, embarrassing and stupidity…” His commentary about Islam Safarli Street reveals limits of Baku’s new generation as they are confined within the boundaries of their enterprises with little or no influence overall urban spaces outside their premises.

 Jean-Luc Vannier (Psychoanalyst from Nice) takes on one of the locations in Islam Safarli Street, Coffee Moffie meanwhile interviewing two students, one of whom is a musician, pianist, composer, Rashad Alkhanov, to discuss Mugham, folk music.
 He does not miss the fact that these are commercial enterprises, but he does see that these are also a grassroots economic movement to produce an “Azerbaijani brand” with a vision of being exported region-wide.
-As per se the subject of his interview, he observes a projection to revitalize a national movement what he coins it with “re-Azerbaijanization”, “faithful to the Azeri spirit … a mixture of very sweet jazz and classic Azerbaijani melodies” offered to spectators every Friday evening.
+As per se the subject of his interview, he observes a projection to revitalize a national movement what he coins it with “re-Azerbaijanization”, “faithful to the Azeri spirit … a mixture of very sweet jazz and classic Azerbaijani melodies” offered to spectators every Friday evening at Coffee Moffie.

 Of all these fuss about Baku’s emerging neighborhoods, once of the streets, Islam Safarli Street will be broken into pieces to bring up reflection of past to present.